mjakeman/Banshee/README.md

 3. Initialise submodules recursively
 4. gir.core is located under `src/Hyena/ext/gir.core` - build that first
 5. Hyena is located under `src/Hyena`.
 This is a separate solution, must be **built separately** (i.e. building banshee will not rebuild any Hyena projects, be aware when working on Hyena directly)
-6. Build `ext/mono-addins/Mono.Addins` - Note, the solution file doesn't build mono-addins.
+6. Build `ext/mono-addins/Mono.Addins` **with branch ns2.0** - Note, the solution file doesn't build mono-addins.
 You need to manually build the Mono.Addins project.
-7. Build `ext/dbus-sharp` - Solution file should work
+7. Build `ext/dbus-sharp` **with branch netcore** - Solution file should work

 ### Banshee
 You can now build any of the projects listed under [Status](#status) above.
 Use the dotnet cli where possible to build.
 The solution file has some projects added for easy VS/Rider integration.